 Botswana is currently our 99th largest goods trading partner with $865 million in total (two way) goods trade during 2016.
 Goods exports totaled $93 million; goods imports totaled $772 million.
 The U.S. goods trade deficit with Botswana was $679 million in 2016.

-According to the Department of Commerce, U.S. exports of goods to Botswana supported an estimated 1 hundred jobs in 2014 (latest data available).
+According to the Department of Commerce, U.S. exports of goods to Botswana supported an estimated 84 jobs in 2015 (latest data available).

 U.S. goods exports to Botswana in 2017 were $93 million, up 119.3% ($51 million) from 2016 and up 72.8% from 2007.

 The top export categories (2-digit HS) in 2017 were: special other (low value estimates) ($40 million), railway vehicles/equipment ($29 million), aircraft ($8 million), precious metal and stone (diamonds) ($6 million), and machinery ($5 million)

-- U.S. exports of agricultural products to Botswana totaled $72 thousand in 2015.
+U.S. total exports of agricultural products to Botswana totaled $77 thousand in 2017.

 The top import categories (2-digit HS) in 2017 were: precious metal and stone (diamonds) ($769 million), special other (returns ($2 million), woven apparel ($991 thousand), glass and glassware ($213 thousand), and special other (low value estimates) ($71 thousand).

 Data on U.S. FDI in Botswana are unavailable.
 There is no information on the distribution of U.S. FDI in Botswana.

 No data on Botswana's FDI in the U.S. are available.
 There is no information on the distribution of Botswana FDI in the U.S.

 NOTE: No services trade data with Botswana are available.